 Relief for the Long Haul

 The financial devastation in Louisiana is immense.
 Since Baton Rouge is not in a flood zone, most homeowners had insufficient or no insurance to cover the damage to their homes.
+In situations like that, they can ask assistance from hoa management near me.
 One way people can help the relief work is by sending donations to the Disaster Response Flood Relief Fund.
 All funds will go toward helping families rebuild.

 Disaster Response plans to continue working in the Baton Rouge area long-term.
 As churches identify families who need to rebuild, Disaster Response comes alongside them to help.